fitnr/censusgeocode/README.md

 cg.address('1600 Pennsylvania Avenue', city='Washington', state='DC', zipcode='22052')
 ```

 Use the returntype keyword to specify 'locations' or 'geographies'.
+'Locations' yields structured information about the address, and 'geographies' yields information about the Census geographies.
 Geographies is the default.
 ```python
 cg.onelineaddress('1600 Pennsylvania Avenue, Washington, DC', returntype='locations')
 ```